beergeek/mongodb_audit_tooling/README.md

 * log_processor (to process the audit logs from MongoDB instance and forward to a MongoDB audit database)
 * config_watcher (to retrieve configuration changes to Ops Manager and forward to a MongoDB audit database)
 * event_watcher (to retrieve audit events from Ops Manager and forward to a MongoDB audit database)
+* deployment_configs (to retrieve all the deployment configurations from Ops Manager)

 # Details